zaproxy/zaproxy-website/site/content/blog/2016-08-22-announcing-zap-unit-test-bounties/index.md

 We also have plans to expand this program to other aspects of ZAP.
-If you would be interested in sponsoring such plans then please get in touch, or you can just donate money directly to the ZAP project via the [Bounty Source page](https://salt.bountysource.com/checkout/amount?team=zap) or via the ‘Donate’ Paypal button on <https://www.owasp.org/index.php/ZAP>.
+If you would be interested in sponsoring such plans then please get in touch, or you can just donate money directly to the ZAP project via the [Bounty Source page](https://salt.bountysource.com/checkout/amount?team=zap) or via the ‘Donate’ button on <https://owasp.org/www-project-zap/>.
 You can also donate money to ZAP when you join or renew your OWASP membership.
 Do let us know if you are explicitly sponsoring this initiative so that we can give you the public credit you deserve :)